 Working lunches and desk lunches at the computer have become the norm in offices everywhere.
-Although the effort to stay productive is well-intentioned, sometimes it’s better to step away.
-Your brain isn’t capable of staying perfectly focused for hours-long stretches and trying to power through mental exhaustion only hurts performance.
-Taking a break to refocus and recharge is key to dealing with life’s daily stresses.
+Although the effort to stay productive comes from a good place, sometimes it’s just good to step away.
+Your brain isn’t capable of staying perfectly focused for hours-long stretches and trying to force it to do so just adds stress to it.
+Taking a break to refocus and recharge is key to recovering from life’s daily stresses.

 Exercise is the most underutilized stress reliever.
-Many people complain about not having time to exercise, but what they usually mean is that they’re too exhausted to go to the gym or even step outside for a walk.
+Many complain of not having time to work out, but what they mean is that they’re too exhausted to go to the gym or even step outside for a walk.
 Getting enough daily physical activity not only relieves stress, it also helps you sleep better—another key element to relieving stress.
 Ironically, working out helps you feel more energized because it releases feel-good neurotransmitters like norepinephrine, serotonin, and dopamine.
-Not only will regular exercise provide an amazing outlet to “burn stress” like it’s extra calories, but it’ll also help you sleep better.

-Meditation has been practiced in the East for millennia and offers real, measurable benefits.
+Meditation has been practiced in the East for millennia and is a practice that offers real, measurable, observable effects.
 Comparing MRIs and PET scans of people who meditate regularly to people who don’t shows a remarkable difference in their brains.
 Meditators have more gray matter in the hippocampus—the area of the brain that controls the autonomic nervous system.
 Meditation relieves stress, helps you control your emotions and thoughts, tune out distractions, and improve your memory and ability to think.
 It’s also my favorite way to relieve stress.
 There are many meditation techniques.
 If you’re a beginner, try getting your toes wet with this easy guide on meditation.

 Deep Breathing Exercises